Is Sahara Desert Safe to Travel

 Finally, Moroccan’s are champions in bargaining.
 Negotiate as much as possible.
 Always negotiate taxi prices upfront otherwise you will have to pay extra for no reason at all.

 Now, let’s come to the safety of Sahara Desert.
 As I said earlier that many of you would be fascinated by looking into the pictures of Sahara Desert.
-Cleary sky, orange dunes, Camel riding but you would be haunted by the stories which you may heard by someone amateur.
+Clear sky, Orange dunes, Camel riding but you would be haunted by the stories which you may have heard from someone amateur.
 Some people thought that Sahara Desert is near Algeria where there are attacks in the past while other thinks that “rebels” would come and make them hostages.
 I received an email couple of days ago in which a person is saying he is worried that he would be charged more in Camel trekking once out in the dunes.

 Now you may think by reading the above paragraph that Sahara is not safe to visit but you heard from various travelers who have visited the Sahara Desert before said only pleasant things about it so now I will explain it to you as my experience why is it safe to visit Sahara Desert.
 As, I am local in Morocco and been there for more than 20 years you could trust my word.